amydecat/epicodus-cliff-notes/README.md

 ```
 Your RESTful actions will live in your controllers.
 If you feel the need to create another method, your model is a good place for that!

-What “resources :contacts” does in your routes.rb file:
+What 'resources :contacts' does in your 'routes.rb' file:
 ```sh
 Wikipages::Application.routes.draw do
     match('contacts', {:via => :get, :to => 'contacts#index'})